TREC 2025 DRAGUN Track Guidelines #

 Data #

-• Web Collection: This track will use MS MARCO V2.1 (Segmented) as the document collection, the same one used by the RAG track, which contains about 114 million segments from around 11 million web documents.
-This collection can be downloaded from here.
+Web Collection: This track will use MS MARCO V2.1 (Segmented) as the web collection for the report generation task, the same corpus used by the TREC Retrieval-Augmented Generation Track.
+This segmented collection consists of approximately 114 million segments derived from around 11 million web documents.
+The collection is available for download here.

 Tasks #